MikelosR/CG_SHOP_2025_3/output_method.md

 Random steiner was selected: 0 times
 **

-** SA method, with number of steiners: 46 for the instance ortho_80_06ee55d4 Number of obtuses: 15
-Used Random steiner: false
-Circumcenter was selected: 0 times
-Midpoint was selected: 2 times
-Projection was selected: 43 times
-Polygon method was selected: 0 times
-Centroid was selected: 1 times
-Random steiner was selected: 0 times
-**

 ** SA method, with number of steiners: 45 for the instance ortho_40_56a6f463 Number of obtuses: 0
 Used Random steiner: false